ganeshjawahar/nlp-papernotes/notes/dialogue_and_interactive_systems/feed_yourself_chatbot.md

   - Feedback
     - X: Same context as previous task
     - Y: Feedback utterance.
     - Bot question: Oops!
 Sorry.
-What should I have said instead? => Future work should explore askingdifferent kinds of questions.
+What should I have said instead? => Future work should explore asking different kinds of questions.
     - New Example: Conversation till the agent made the poor response and user's response.
     - Reset the bot's history and instruct the user to continue, asking for a new topic.
 - Model and Settings